KailasMahavarkar/rustbox/docs/docs/README.md

-# Mini-Isolate Documentation
+# rustbox Documentation

-Mini-Isolate is a process isolation and resource control system inspired by the IOI Isolate project.
+rustbox is a process isolation and resource control system inspired by the IOI Isolate project.
 It provides secure execution environments for running untrusted code with strict resource limits using cgroup-v1 support.

 ## Overview

-Mini-Isolate focuses on:
+rustbox focuses on:
 - **Process Isolation**: Secure execution environments for untrusted programs
 - **Resource Control**: Memory, CPU, time, and process limits using cgroups
 - **Security**: Sandboxed execution with controlled system access